"Heterochromia" by fantasio used with permission

 -- American Horror Story: Asylum

-The palette is a form that you fill in based on your preferences and needs.
-It is not specific to any system or type (or even to roleplaying, so you could use it for fiction, as well).
-At the top is space for the character's name and setting.
-Along the lefthand side are sixteen categories of information that are important to know about a person.
-Right next to those categories are examples.
-The 'Physical' category, for instance, pertains to things like the character's coloring, bearing, and clothing.
+The palette is a form that you fill in by following the prompts given.
+It's not specific to any system or type of character, so it can be used by players, Game Masters, and fiction writers.
+It starts with a space for the character's name and the setting.
+From there, it's divided up into factors that are important to know about a person.
+The Physical category, for instance, pertains to visible things like the character's coloring, bearing, and clothing.

 |